slljack/CLL-Invest/README.md

 **Authors:** [@slljack](https://github.com/slljack), [James Cimino](https://github.com/aandycen), and [Andrew Liu](andrew.liu@stonybrook.edu)

 ***
-In this project we designed a database in MySQL.
-The database stores the information of customers, employees, and managers.
-This database also has many built-in transactions.
-The database is running behind a webpage that includes all the user interface.
+In this project, we designed a database in MySQL.
+This database stores the information of Stocks, customers, employees, and managers.
+This database also has many built-in transactions and is running behind a webpage that includes all the user interface.

 ***
 ### Manager-Level Transactions